 - suitable for hard surfaces including parking lots and roof-tops

 - a great way to use space underneath trees, not competing with the tree roots

 - able to be constructed and maintained without great physical strength.
 Perfect for families

 - suitable for wheelchair users and people who don’t want to bend over all day.

 - no dig, no carbon released into the atmosphere, no pain

 - less likely to get trashed by your chickens

 Wicking beds can be built in large tubs, baths, barrels, ponds, or raised beds with a lining.
 However, if you too want to avoid plastics, you can recycle an old rainwater tank, a bathtub, a wooden barrel, or large old commercial food tin.

 Wicking is a simple technique of letting water be sucked up by plants whenever they require it.
 This works the same way as a drinking straw.
 The straw works by creating a vacuum at the top.
 The water rises to fill that vacuum.
 In a similar way, the soil and plants can wick up water as they use it.

-1. a constant supply of water in the reservoir at the base and
+- Water in the reservoir at the base